 Therapy with adolescents can be immensely frustrating or splendidly gratifying.
 The truth of this statement is so obvious that the supportive reference, at least according to many adolescents is, “Duh!”
 In this workshop participants will sharpen their therapy skills by viewing and discussing video clips from actual sessions and participating in live demonstrations.
 Over 20 specific cognitive, emotional, and constructive therapy techniques will be illustrated and/or demonstrated.
 Examples include acknowledging reality, informal assessment, the affect bridge, therapist spontaneity, early interpretations, asset flooding, externalizing language, and more.
 Countertransference and multicultural issues will be highlighted.

 Freud once said, “By words one person can make another blissfully happy or drive him to despair.”
-Ironically, traditional adolescent suicide assessment and intervention procedures overemphasize a pathology-based biomedical model that orients adolescents toward despair.
-In this workshop suicidal crises are reformulated as normal expressions of human suffering and a specific, positive, and practical approach to adolescent suicide assessment interviewing is described.
-This contemporary adolescent suicide assessment model has a constructive focus, addresses diversity issues, and integrates differential activation theory and Jobes’s approach to Collaborative Assessment and Management of Suicidality.
-Specific suicide intervention procedures will be described and reformulated.
+Ironically, traditional suicide assessment and intervention procedures overemphasize a pathology-based biomedical model that orients adolescents toward despair.
+In this workshop suicidal crises are reformulated as normal expressions of human suffering and a specific, positive, and practical approach to adolescent suicide assessment and treatment is described.
+This contemporary suicide assessment model has a constructive focus, addresses diversity issues, and integrates evidence based approaches to suicide treatment and happiness interventions.

 Additional workshop and keynote topics include: